rachwo/Flow-pipeline/README.md

 # Pipeline for flow cytometry analysis

-This is a pipeline for merging, normalizing, transforming and visualizing flow cytometry data in R. This pipeline allows you to merge and normalize flow cytometry data collected across different acquisition timepoints.
+This is a pipeline for merging, normalizing, transforming and visualizing flow cytometry data in R. This pipeline allows you to merge and normalize flow cytometry data collected across different acquisition timepoints, provided that a bead control was acquired for each acquisition timepoint.

-The input is csv files (gated on Viable cells) which are exported in **scale value** from FlowJo software.
-The output is normalized and transformed matrices for each flow cytometry channel, as well as UMAP plots.
+The input is csv sample files (gated on Viable cells) and csv bead files which are exported from FlowJo software in scale value.
+The output is a normalized matrix for each flow cytometry channel and for each sample, as well as UMAP plots which combine all of your samples into one plot.
+This method of visualization is useful for obtaining a high-level and non-biased overview of your dataset.